callum-jones19/leadlight/plugin-lowpass/README.md

 # Lowpass

 A basic lowpass filter.
-The algorithm was derived by taking stripping the Airwindows Lowpass filter down to its bare essentials.
+The algorithm was derived by stripping the Airwindows Lowpass filter down to its bare essentials.

 The design process was a combination of the knowledge I learned